 The Toronto Blue Jays got unlucky.

-Addison Barger's situation as the second batter in the bottom of the ninth inning, with the Los Angeles Dodgers leading 3-1 in World Series Game 6, can be viewed in only one way.
+There's really no other way of looking at what happened to Addison Barger as the second batter of the bottom of the ninth inning, trailing the Los Angeles Dodgers 3-1 in World Series Game 6.

-Barger hit a ball hard to deep center.
-Myles Straw, who was on first, was poised to score without difficulty.
+Barger crushed a ball to deep centerfield.
+Myles Straw was on first and set to score easily.

-The play was called a ground-rule double, placing Barger on second base and Straw on third, after which Tyler Glasnow skillfully escaped the jam to secure the 3-1 victory.
+It was ruled a ground-rule double, leaving Barger at second and Straw at third, and Tyler Glasnow worked a great escape to preserve the 3-1 win.

-ADDISON BARGER HITS A WEDGED DOUBLE!!#BLUEJAYS RUNNERS ARE NOW ON SECOND AND THIRD WITH NO OUTS ‼️
+ADDISON BARGER WITH A WEDGED DOUBLE!!#BLUEJAYS HAVE RUNNERS ON SECOND & THIRD WITH NO OUTS ‼️

 — Top Bunk Sports (@Topbunksports) November 1, 2025